sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Sometimes you can get BoA or TD America to look up your Canadian credit history.
 TD Ameritrade and BoA has a Canadian credit check form.
 Really tough if you are under 21.

+If you want a US-bank-based credit card to help build your US Credit History (if the USA is your desired full-time work location), RBC Bank (USA) has a policy of allowing people to sign up for [a credit card](http://www.rbcbank.com/borrowing-in-the-us/visa-credit-cards/index.html) with your Canadian SIN, then attaching it to your American SSN.
+The only "gotcha" is that you have to open an RBC account within 6 months of opening this card (you get it in about a week or two), or the credit account will be closed.
+The best part about this is that if you already have a Canadian credit card of any kind, and you keep a solid rating, you are most likely eligible for this one.
+Look up [RBC Bank Credit Cards](http://www.rbcroyalbank.com/usbanking/creditcards.html)!

 Eric would like to stress the importance of getting a credit card and building credit history in the States.
 It's especially useful if you plan to move to the